-Garvey is the only player in this lineup who is eligible for the Hall of Fame but not enshrined in Cooperstown.
+Garvey is the only player in this lineup who has not been elected to the Hall of Fame.
 But the 1974 NL MVP, who spent 14 of his 19 seasons with the Dodgers, was certainly regarded as a star in his day.
 Garvey hit over .300 seven times, won four Gold Glove Awards, and was named the All-Star Game MVP in ‘74 and ‘78.

 Backup: Johnny Mize (8 starts, 10 selections)